Aave v4 integration

 - WBTC

-Each asset has per-asset Hub-level configuration: add cap, draw cap, Aave reserve factor, and interest rate strategy (kinked model).
-See Protocol parameters for the live values.
+Each asset has per-asset Hub-level configuration: add cap, draw cap, Aave reserve factor, and interest rate strategy.
+These values are configured at the Aave v4 Hub level and may change between testnet releases.

-Each asset accrues interest continuously based on utilization (ratio of borrows to supply).
-Higher utilization yields higher rates, incentivizing repayment and additional supply.
+Each asset accrues interest continuously based on utilization, the ratio of borrows to supply.
+Higher utilization means a higher borrow rate.

 The depositor's debt for a given asset is tracked using two share components on the position proxy: drawn shares (principal) and premium shares (interest).
-As interest accrues, the share-to-value ratio increases, so the same shares correspond to a larger debt over time.
+As interest accrues, the same shares correspond to a larger debt over time.
 To check current debt, query AaveAdapterPositionProxy.getReserveTotalDebt(reserveId) for the borrowed reserve.

 Operations